 Last year I had tape hair extensions fitted and was advised not to use shampoo that contained parabens or it could void the hairs warranty.
 As you can imagine hair extensions are not cheap so I wanted to make sure that I followed the guidelines to prolong the life and warranty of the hair.
 Before this time, I had never heard much about paraben free shampoo so I did some research.

 Parabens are added to shampoo and other cosmetics to increase the shelf life of the product.
 They have been linked to skin reactions and irritations as well as causing damage to the hair follicles itself.
 Shampoo not containing parabens can actually keep the hair moisturised which in turn prevents hair breakage.
 Even though I have had my hair extensions removed I still wash my hair using paraben free shampoo where available as I have noticed a difference in the manageability and condition compared to other products.

 When we toss, turn or roll over in our sleep the friction against our pillow can cause damage and hair loss.
 I was beginning to notice some hair loss on my pillow in the mornings and my hair would also feel damaged.
 I switched to a silk pillow case which eliminates the friction element and since doing so I have noticed my hair loss reduced and my hair is far less damaged.

 Despite best efforts to protect and look after our hair sometimes whether hormonal or genetic we are just not blessed.
 I have been researching hair solutions and treatments and I was really reassured to find that there are solutions out there.
-Like the Advanced Tricho Pigmentation Treatment that can give you back your confidence and make you feel more like you again.

 Are you like me with thin, fine hair?
 What are your hair care tips and tricks?